 Producers, but not the Producer’s Assistant, are considered Management by unions such as MEAA so their rates of pay are not defined in the standard industrial agreements.
 This is somewhat tricky for independent producers who are often caught between the funding bodies (studios, government funders, investors) and the unions.

-A historical problem that anyone could get a producer credit even if they don’t actually produce the movie.
+Historically, anyone could get a producer credit even if they don’t actually produce the movie.
 The Producer’s Guild in the USA has long fought for the rights of working producers.
-Recently the Producer’s Mark of the post nominals “p.g.a. began showing up for people who actually did a producer’s job on a movie.
+Recently the Producer’s Mark of the post nominals “p.g.a.” is used for producers who undertook a major portion of the producing duties on a motion picture.

-The Producers’s fee on Australian feature films is often equal with the Director and Screenwriter, due to most favoured nation clauses supported by funding bodies and unions.
-However Producers can own equity in the film and participate in profits of the film while Director, Screenwriter and Actors may receive a share of the Producer’s profits.
+The Producers’ fees on Australian feature films is often equal with the Director and Screenwriter, due to most favoured nation clauses supported by funding bodies and unions.
+However Producers typically can own equity in the film and participate in profits of the film while (again typically) Director, Screenwriter and Actors may receive a share of the Producer’s profits.
 Any Above-The-Line people with sufficient clout or investment can own a share of the equity.

 The Producer’s Offset scheme limits Qualifying Australian Production Expenditure (QAPE) on Above-The-Line to 20% of Total Film Expenditure.
-Before the Producer’s Offset, Australian funding bodies have also historically limited writers’ fees to 3% of the production budget for feature films with government investment or grants.
+Before the Producer’s Offset, Australian funding bodies have historically limited Producers’ fees to 3% of the production budget for feature films with government investment or grants.